AkiraXD0712/Tensorflow-Android/README.md

 #### Save the built graph to a protobuf file(`.pb`)

 During training, the script will occasionally save intermediate results into Tensorflow checkpoints, store in `ckpt/`.
-To resume to any checkpoint before preforming training/testing, use `--load [checkpoint_num]` option, if `checkpoint_num < 0`, darkflow will load the most recent save by parsing ckpt/checkpoint.
+To resume to any checkpoint before performing training/testing, use `--load [checkpoint_num]` option, if `checkpoint_num < 0`, darkflow will load the most recent save by parsing ckpt/checkpoint.

 ```bash